ITALY TOUR: ROME IN A DAY (OR TWO)

 There are a number of “add-on” tours you can take at the Vatican that involves more money and time.
 I’ve done only the first one:

 - The Dome Climb (this cupola was designed by Michelangelo when he was 71) takes you inside the slanted dome and then onto the roof, where you can see the colonnade surrounding the piazza (St. Peter’s Square).
+The dome is the tallest dome in the world at 448.1 feet.

-- The Crypt (Necropolis) which takes you below the altar to see the burial places of former Popes.
+- The Crypt (Necropolis) takes you below the altar to see the burial places of former Popes.
 I’ve heard some say they saw the one of St. Peter himself, but I doubt it.

 Rome: Forum/Colosseum: A